Clare Hunt: Canberra United

+Hunt joined Canberra United from Canberra Croatia FC in October 2016.
 In November 2016, Hunt made her debut for the club in a 5–2 win against Newcastle, coming off the bench in the 59th minute.

 Western Sydney Wanderers

+She has been under contract with Western Sydney Wanderers since September 2021.
 In December 2021, Hunt made her debut for A-League Women club Western Sydney Wanderers in a 0–0 draw with Wellington Phoenix.